gjacopo/singularity/msm/Dh_evaluation.README.md

 theoretical `D(h)`.
 For methods which do not allow to evaluate errobars, the third column is conventionally fixed to 0.2.

-We will represent by "$$$" the general basename associated to the output files.
+We will represent by `$$$` the general basename associated to the output files.
 It consists of the name identifying the type of multifractal ("Log-Poisson", "Log-Normal" and "Log-Levi", in the present version), plus the tags and values for the associated free parameters, and a final tag specifying if the data are onedimensional (1D) or bidimensional (2D).

 Modes `-geomap` and `-typemap` have an special effect.
-When you activate -geomap you are suppose to evaluate a benchmark of ensembles, according to the geometry defined by the Size Benchmark in the paper.
-The flag -typemap evaluates spectra according to the prescription of Spectrum Benchmark of the log-Poisson or the log-Normal types (no other are given so far).
+When you activate `-geomap` you are suppose to evaluate a benchmark of ensembles, according to the geometry defined by the Size Benchmark in the paper.
+The flag `-typemap` evaluates spectra according to the prescription of Spectrum Benchmark of the log-Poisson or the log-Normal types (no other are given so far).
 So, within these two modes, in addition to the spectra for each ensemble in the benchmark you will obtain files `GeoMap-$$$` and `TypeMap-$$$` with the estimation errors for each element in the benchmark.
 The files are formatted in ascii.

-Mode `-fromDh` has been introduced to ease calculations of GeoMaps and TypeMaps.
+Mode `-fromDh` has been introduced to ease calculations of `GeoMaps` and `TypeMaps`.
 If you have already calculated the spectra and the files are in the same directory, the flag `-fromDh` will process these files and obtain the maps of errors from them.
 This allows fast re-calculations, and may be very convenient to avoid re-starting the process if the program hungs.